yobibyte/yobiblog/posts/all-you-need-is-a-good-init.md

 ## CIFAR example

 I did not check the limit of the accuracy we can achieve, but just checked if the training is comparable in general.
 And it is.
+Test dataset accuracy is on the pic.

 <img class='center' src="https://github.com/yobibyte/yobiblog/blob/master/pics/cifar_test_cost.png"/>